-The restoration has begun and much has been accomplished, although there is still a monumental amount of work to be done to return the lighthouse and the outbuildings to their original condition.
+NWSS volunteers have taken over and much has been accomplished, although there is still a monumental amount of work to be done to return the lighthouse and the outbuildings to their original condition.
+There are even two historic buildings that will eventually reappear.

 1) Offer tours of the historic buildings.